 Have the tangent aligned closely with the velocity vector's direction at the vehicle's current pose and goal pose.

 Have C2 continuity.

 Thus, instead of "finding" the optimal trajectory, it is possible to use the minimum conditions of optimality as boundary conditions for a parametric curve (Bezier curve).
-The resulting curve is not guaranteed to be optimal, but it will usually not be too far away from the optimal trajectory.
+This results in a quasi-optimal state trajectory.
 The following figure illustrates this idea.
 The arrows at the end are the direction vectors corresponding to the boundary conditions.

 There are, however, limitations to this, such as if the time horizon is too short, it results in significant curvature as the bezier curve tries to force the trajectory to connect to the target.
 Such limitations are an artifact of the bezier system not caring about the model of the vehicle itself.